Mehequanna/GitAwesome/README.md

 * Implement GitHub and Meetup APIs
 * Implement user accounts with Firebase
 * Use Firebase to store user details
+* Make theme change by day or night

 ##Usage
 * Open Android Studio